-Learn to assist with your drone during a disaster.
+Learn to assist during a disaster with your drone.

-Learn how to be of assistance with your sUAS in a disaster or emergency while ensuring compliance with federal, state and local restrictions.
+Learn how to be of assistance with your sUAS in an emergency while ensuring compliance with federal, state and local restrictions.
 This multi-section online course teaches you what you need to know to properly deploy your sUAS in the aftermath of a natural or man-made disaster.
-NEED PLACE TO SAY: Aiding in search and rescue efforts Conducting damage inspections for an insurance company Inspecting critical infrastructure Capturing footage for a broadcast media network

 Disaster Response Drone Training course built by